warehouse-picking-automation-challenges/picknik/README.md

 		3. Test end effectors mode
-		4. Only load JSON and visualize shelf order - which json file to use, defaults to orders/simple.json use_experience - whether to use cached planned (Lightning Database) or not saving_enabled - allow new plans to be saved to experience database show_database - whether to pause between motion plans and show all the saved paths (debug)
+		4. Only load JSON and visualize shelf order - which json file to use, defaults to orders/simple.json order_start - specify the index of the product to skip to, based on the ordering in the json file use_experience - whether to use cached planned (Lightning Database) or not saving_enabled - allow new plans to be saved to experience database show_database - whether to pause between motion plans and show all the saved paths (debug)